 - Contract Works Insurance : An electrical business may also require Specialist Contract Works Insurance in relation to construction projects depending on contract terms if the insured is the main contractor on site.

 - Professional indemnity – if you provide professional advice or a fee; or erroneous designs, specification, contract administration and project management

 - Commercial motor –may cover any vehicle - car, van, light truck - that you own and use mainly for business

-- Income Protection – to protect your personal income if you can't work for an extended period
+- Personal accident and sickness – may protect your personal income if you can't work for an extended period

 Trying to work out what insurance your electrical business needs?